simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 Conditional blocks are optionally enhanced with `else` or multiple `else if` constructs that build up the logic based on multiple different conditions.

-> When conditional code blocks are constituted by a single statement, brackets are not optional: `if (i > 0) printf(i);`.
+> When conditional code blocks are constituted by a single statement, brackets are optional: `if (i > 0) printf(i);`.

 \newpage

 ## Loops

 To be [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness), a language must have some kind of looping logic. _C_ has many way to iterate the execution of a code block: `for`, `while`, `do-while`.
-Loops let the program jump at the start of a code block for multiple iteration until a condition is not anymore met.
+Loops let the program jump at the start of a code block for multiple iteration each time the condition is met.
 A way to achieve the same result is by using the keyword `goto`.

 The keyword `goto` interrupt the program execution and start from a specified _label_.